astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - **NFR-002**: The application shall handle up to 1000 risk entries without significant performance degradation
 - **NFR-003**: All calculations and visual updates shall complete within 1 second of user input
 - **NFR-004**: The application shall maintain responsive UI during all operations
+- **NFR-023**: Chart rendering (matrix + dashboard) shall remain responsive with up to 1000 risks and bounded history enabled

 ### 4.2 Usability Requirements
 - **NFR-005**: The application shall be usable by individuals with basic technology skills (no specialized risk management training required)
 - **NFR-006**: The application shall follow common UI/UX best practices and accessibility guidelines
 - **NFR-008**: The learning curve for basic operations shall not exceed 10 minutes
+- **NFR-024**: Visualizations shall include non-visual equivalents (summaries and/or tables) and shall not rely on color alone to convey meaning

 ### 4.3 Security Requirements
 - **NFR-009**: All data shall remain local to the user's device and not be transmitted to any server